KATT/trpc-ai-playground/README.md

 ## Features

 > Note: Not all features may work with every model.
-Some features like image description require specific model capabilities.

 Uncomment the one you want to play with at the bottom of [src/client.ts](./src/client.ts).